AI in Business Pitch Competition

 Artificial intelligence (AI) has emerged as a transformative force, reshaping industries, economies, and societies at an unprecedented pace.
 The exponential growth of AI technologies offers new opportunities and challenges for businesses worldwide, enabling enhanced decision-making, efficiency, and innovation.
 We believe AI will be a critical piece of new ventures that will develop products and services that change the world.
 At Mays, we are committed to supporting AI’s capabilities to produce new products and services that build a better future.

-To that end, Texas A&M University’s Mays Business School invites teams of undergraduate students nationwide to submit written business plans as part of our competition to identify the top AI-focused new ventures.
-Eligible teams must consist of at least two currently enrolled undergraduate student founders from any major at any university and no more than four team members.
+To that end, Texas A&M University’s Mays Business School invites individuals and teams of undergraduate and graduate students nationwide to submit written business plans as part of our competition to identify the top AI-focused new ventures.
+Eligible individuals and teams must be currently enrolled undergraduate/graduate student founders from any major at any university.

-From the business plans submitted to the competition, judges will identify the top 24 teams.
-Those teams will be invited to present a 10-minute pitch to a panel of three judges through a virtual format.
-From those 24 teams, the judges will identify the top 12 teams nationwide and they will be invited to come to College Station for a final in-person pitch.
+From the business plans submitted to the competition, judges will identify the top 24 entries.
+Those entries will be invited to present a 10-minute pitch to a panel of three judges through a virtual format.
+From those 24 entries, the judges will identify the top 12 nationwide and they will be invited to come to College Station for a final in-person pitch.

 Competition Overview

-The competition will highlight the best AI-related businesses from undergraduate student founders across the country.
-Teams will compete in three rounds:
+The competition will highlight the best AI-related businesses from undergraduate/graduate student founders across the country.
+Individuals and teams will compete in three rounds:

-• Written Business Plan Round: Teams submit written business plans to Mays Business School by April 30, 2025.
+- Written Business Plan Round: Submit written business plans to Mays Business School by May 1, 2026.

-• Virtual Pitch Round: 24 teams will be selected from all submissions to present a 10-minute pitch virtually in June 2025.
+- Virtual Pitch Round: 24 entires will be selected from all submissions to present a 10-minute pitch virtually July 1, 2026.

-• Final Round of In-Person Pitches: The top 12 teams will advance to compete at Mays Business School at Texas A&M University in College Station, Texas, on Sept.
-12-13, 2025.
+- Final Round of In-Person Pitches: The top 12 entires will advance to compete at Mays Business School at Texas A&M University in College Station, Texas, on Sept.
+25-26, 2026.

 Eligibility

-• Teams must consist of 2-4 undergraduate students currently enrolled at an accredited U.S. university
+- All individuals and teams must be students currently enrolled at an accredited U.S. university

-• Students from all undergraduate majors are eligible to participate
+- Students from all majors are eligible to participate

 Submission Information

-• Team Overview: Information about team members and their roles
+- Team Overview: Information about the individual team members and their roles

 Evaluation